root-project/root/README/ReleaseNotes/v610/index.md

 - In TLatex: Do not paint the text when the text size is <= 0.
 This fixes the problem mentioned [here](https://sft.its.cern.ch/jira/browse/ROOT-8305)
 - From: Sergey Linev: In `TPad::SaveAs` method json file extension is now handled
+- Because of some precision issue some data points exactly on the plot limits of a `TGraph2D` were not drawn (option `P`).
+  The problem was reported [here](https://sft.its.cern.ch/jira/browse/ROOT-8447).

 ## 3D Graphics Libraries
 - In `TMarker3DBox::PaintH3` the boxes' sizes was not correct.